The Powerful Link Between Music and Memory: What the Science Shows

 It’s perfectly normal to experience some degree of anxiety in certain situations, like having to give a speech in front of an audience or taking a test.

-There are several things that can lead to anxiety:
+Several variables can lead to chronic anxiety:

 - Genetics